Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

 4. Move sw-cdu01 to sw-cdu-001 and increase IP addresses as specified in CSI output.
 It is a Dell switch.

    **NOTE:** Several addresses can be changed in a single session, but not the one used to connect.
-This first connection will skip vlan 1 and change all of the other vlans (vlan 2 and vlan 4 on a CDU switch.)
+This first connection will skip vlan 1 and change all of the other vlans (vlan 2 and vlan 4 on a CDU switch).

    ```
    pit# ssh admin@10.1.0.5